- Hawtree, Martin

 The members play foursomes in the morning, return to the clubhouse for a silver service carvery in a jacket and tie before returning to the course for the afternoon match.
 The traditional club match is a 36 hole affair that takes priority on the course.
 Time is of the essence on the course, but a more relaxed pace in the clubhouse pervades.
 It is refined but not contrived, forced, nor stuffy.

 The clubhouse sits at the end of a long drive off the main road which services Gullane.
 Modest and understated, the drive is flanked by houses on the left and fields on the right until you arrive at the members’ covered garages and the grand Greywalls Hotel & Chez Roux.
-At the end of the drive is a vehicle gate and pedestrian gate that once walked through allows you an elevated view across not only the links but the Firth of Forth and the Kingdom of Fife across it.
+At the end of the drive is a vehicle gate and pedestrian gate that once walked through allows you an elevated view across not only the links but the Firth of Forth and the Kingdom of Fife opposite.

 The view from the clubhouse reveals Muirfield’s first secret.
 The links are set upon a hilltop rather than against the forth.
 Grey-stone walls flank the course on three sides.
 Trees behind those walls give it a stadium like feel.
 The far side of the open vista tumbles down the hillside to the private beach available to members and guests.